Those who are defending or have defended the validity of their marriage offer suggestions to their compatriots in the

 - Receiving copy of Decision from Roman Rota

 When the Tribunal of the Roman Rota issues its decision, the parties should receive a full copy of the decree or sentence (written in Latin).
 There is a difference between a decree and a sentence (read more).
 Normally the Roman Rota will send a copy of decree/sentence to the 1st instance tribunal who will forward it to the parties.
 The 1st instance tribunal can provide English translation too (though this practice is not universal).
+See sample letter for requesting copy of decision.
 The norm at play here is art.
 101 of the Norms of the Tribunal of the Roman Rota (unofficial translation): "An authentic copy of every decision will be integrally communicated to the Promoter of Justice and the Defender of the Bond, if they have intervened in the trial, to the parties themselves through the competent Curia and to their procurators; the same Curia is to present to the Tribunal of the Rota verification that the communication or execution has been completed."
 [Exemplar authenticum cuiuslibet decisionis integre notificabitur Promotori iustitiae et vinculi Defensori, si iudicio interfuerint, ipsis partibus per Curiam competentem nec non earundem procuratoribus; de peracta notificatione aut exsecutione eadem Curia testimonium Rotae Tribunali exhibeat. - AAS, 86 (1994), p.
 536. PDF on Vatinca.va]

 See article about 1095 by independant Canon Lawyer Phil Gray